mottazabdelfattah/mottazabdelfattah.github.io/content/project/dynamic_network/index.md

 </figure>

 There are two main schools for visualizing dynamic networks [^3]: those who advocate for the use of animation, also referred to as "time-to-time mapping," and those who advocate for the use of the screen space, also referred to as "time-to-space mapping," to encode the time variable.
 In their seminal research, Tversky et al. [^4] made the case for the latter against the former.
 According to the "Congruence Principle", <em>the content and format of the graphic should correspond to the content and format of the concepts to be conveyed</em>.
-While animation might satisfy that principle, it is often too fast to be accurately apprehended and less effective than its static counterpart, and therefore, doesn't satisfy the "Apprehension Principle."
+While animation might satisfy that principle, it is often too fast to be accurately apprehended and less effective than its static counterpart, and therefore, doesn't satisfy the "Apprehension Principle".
+The Galloping Horse problem is one example of how artists used to incorrectly draw the complex interaction of the horse's legs while it is running at high speed before stop-gap photography.

 <figure>
   <img src="baronet-george-stubbs.jpg" style="width:100%"/>
-  <figcaption>Figure 2: The Galloping Horse Problem serves as a perfect illustration of the difficulty in grasping the complex interaction of the horse's legs while it is running at high speed.
+  <figcaption>Figure 2: The Galloping Horse problem serves as a perfect illustration of the difficulty in grasping the complex interaction of the horse's legs while it is running at high speed.
 “Baronet” by George Stubbs, 1794.</figcaption>
 </figure>